weskleyMDev/FlutterProjects/README.md

-### Some flutter projects developed by me to improve my skills with the framework.
+### Some Flutter projects developed by me to improve my skills with the framework.